coinbase/multisig-tool/README.md

     `browserify -r bip38 -s Bip38 > multisig/bip38.js`

 Then we [amend](https://github.com/coinbase/multisig-tool/commit/f8bbcb87ec50dc9414ca10e18c9fc0a8f4737322) the `multisig/bip38.js` to support progress callbacks and Web Worker messages handling.

+## Improvements missing

+1. There is currently no error checking whatsoever.
+That means the tool won't let you know if something is wrong with your input or with anything else.
+It will just silently stop working.

+2. There is also currently no support for **group vaults**.

+3. At the moment if your highest HD index is more than 12, it won't be able to fetch the unspent outputs, because of API limitations.

+We plan to tackle those issues soon, but we do accept community contributions as well.
+So if you have a solution for some of these, please submit a pull request!